SPF Cocktailing Is Trending For Summer — But Dermatologists Hate It

 ADVERTISEMENT

 Even better, there are plenty of products — expertly formulated — that are already essentially “skincare cocktails”.
-Garnier Green Labs Brightening Serum Cream, boasts SPF 30 and vitamin C to shield the skin from UV rays and other environmental aggressors such as pollution, so there’s no need to mix in your trusty vitamin C serum.
+L'Oréal Revitalift Clinical SPF50+ Invisible Fluid, £19.99, boasts SPF 50 and vitamin C to shield the skin from UV rays and other environmental aggressors such as pollution, so there’s no need to mix in your trusty vitamin C serum.

-Then there are skin tints like Tower 28 Beauty SunnyDays SPF 30 Tinted Sunscreen Foundation, a mineral sunscreen available in 17 “flexible” shades with broad spectrum UVA and UVB protection.
+Then there are skin tints like Ultra Violette Daydream Screen SPF50 Tinted Veil, £19, a chemical sunscreen with broad spectrum UVA and UVB protection.
 No white cast here.
-Thrive Causemetics Buildable Blur CC Cream Broad Spectrum SPF 40, is available in 28 shades and feels like a second skin, it’s that lightweight.
-Then there’s Daybird Tinted Skincare SPF 50, a tinted sunscreen infused with all kinds of good skincare ingredients like niacinamide to control excess oil.
+Milk Makeup Sunshine Skin Tint Broad Spectrum SPF 30, £29.25, feels like a second skin, it’s so lightweight.
+Then there’s ILIA Super Serum Skin Tint SPF30, £46, a tinted sunscreen infused with all kinds of good skincare ingredients like niacinamide to control excess oil.
 It does the job of a serum, sunscreen and featherlight foundation in one.

 If you’re like me, and are constantly searching for more of a glow to your skin, try Supergoop!
-Glow Screen or e.l.f.
+Glow Screen, £34, or e.l.f.
 Suntouchable!
-Whoa Glow SPF 30 Sunbeam, both of which combine the blurring benefits of a highlighter and high protection sunscreen in a moisturizing base.
+Whoa Glow SPF 30 Sunbeam, £13.99, both of which combine the blurring benefits of a highlighter and high protection sunscreen in a moisturizing base.

 In an ideal world, we wouldn’t be playing a game of mixology in our bathrooms; sunscreen would work on skin tones across the board and all makeup products would provide an additional layer of UV protection.
 In reality, the best thing you can do is find a sunscreen that you like and will use regularly.
 Sunscreen cocktailing can be tempting, especially if you're keen to save time in the morning.
 But for the sake of your skin, leave the chemistry to the actual experts.